Recording and Mixing Electric Guitars

 Choosing the Right Mic

 Once you're happy with the source sound from your guitar and amp, you'll need to select the right mic to best represent your lovingly crafted tone.
 There are no right or wrong options when it comes to selecting a microphone, only options and results.
-Dynamic, condenser, and ribbon options are all capable of reproducing a great guitar sound, with your selection very much dependant on application and personal taste.
+Dynamic, condenser, and ribbon options are all capable of reproducing a great guitar sound, with your selection very much dependent on application and personal taste.

 By far the most commonly used type of microphone for guitar cabs is a dynamic instrument mic.
 Their solid sound and smooth high end — combined with their capacity for high sound pressure levels — makes them very appropriate for a wide variety of genres.
 Additionally, they are – for the most part – fairly inexpensive, meaning that you don't need a big budget to get professional sounding results.